 - Analog controls for ball speed, frequency and oscillation; ball bucket with extender cage holds...

 - Available spins: topspin, backspin, left sidespin, right sidespin, combination spin

 - Available shot selection: push, chop, serve, counter, Lob, fast loop

 - Fits all standard ping-pong tables, and is easy to set-up, take down, store and Transport

 The Newgy Robo-Pong 1040+ is Newgy’s upgrade to the old model so it can now handle the slightly bigger 40mm balls.
 It’s a very simple robot that doesn’t have all the bells and whistles of some of the more fancy models but does all the basics and does them well.
 It’s very easy to set up and you can plug it into the power (we prefer those to the battery powered ones).

 With the 1040+ you’re able to customise a lot of the shots including the speed, frequency, height and angle and you can get it to oscillate and send balls to different places on the table which is useful.
 You can also adjust the different types of spin that it can send including topspin, backspin, left and right sidespin and even a combination of them as well as a number of other shots.
 It has a pretty large capacity being able to hold around 200 balls (with the bucket extender) another key feature that we look for when picking robots.
 You don’t want to be constantly picking up balls to fill it up again.
 It’s pretty reasonably priced too and comes with 48 2-star balls so you can get started straight away.

-Anyway, that about sums it up for what we think are some of the best ping table tennis robots on the market today.
+Anyway, that about sums it up for what we think are some of the best-rated ping pong robots on the market today.
 We’ll keep this list updated as and when we hear of any new models making waves in the table tennis community.
 Let us know which one you’ve got in the comments below.